Lysva: History

-Lysva as a settlement was known in the middle of the 17th century.
-The lands around Lysva in the second half of the 18th century were inherited by the daughter of Baron Stroganov, Princess Shakhovskaya.
-In 1785 construction of the cast-iron foundry began.
-This year is officially considered the year of Lysva foundation.
-In 1902 owing to construction of the railway branch the plant, which had been producing iron from the imported pig-iron by that time, obtained a wide access to the country markets.
+Lysva as a settlement was known from the mid-17th century.
+In the second half of the 18th century, the lands around Lysva were inherited by Princess Varvara Shakhovskaya, the daughter of Baron Aleksander Stroganov.
+In 1785, construction of the cast-iron foundry began.
+This year is officially considered the founding year of Lysva.
+In 1902, owing to construction of the railway branch, the plant, which had been producing iron from the imported pig-iron by that time, obtained wide access to the country markets.

-On the 5th of April, 1926 Presidium of All-Russian Central Executive Committee had granted Lysva city status.
-After Great Patriotic War in Lysva began development of mechanical engineering, light industry.
-In the 1950th centre of the city was built up.
-In 1960–1980, the city extended its borders by building of new dwelling microdistricts.
+On 5 April 1926, the Presidium of the All-Russian Central Executive Committee granted Lysva city status.
+After the Great Patriotic War in Lysva began, development of mechanical engineering and light industry facilities began.
+In the 1950s, the centre of the city was rebuilt.
+From 1960 to 1980, the city extended its borders with the construction of new microdistricts.

-Today Lysva is one of the most important industrial and cultural centres of the Perm Krai.
+In the 21st century, Lysva is one of the most important industrial and cultural centres of Perm Krai.